Gender inequality in curricula: Curriculum language and gender

 Some curricular objectives show that the language used is gender biased.
 Indeed, it can happen that the language itself can communicate the status of being male or female, and the status of being assertive or submissive.
 In many cultures, 'being male' is expressed in language as being confident.
 In Japan, according to Pavlenko, female Japanese learners are led 'to see English as a language of empowerment.
 The students state that ... the pronoun system of English allow[s] them to position and express themselves differently as more independent individuals than when speaking Japanese.'
 This example clearly shows how languages, reflecting cultures, are the basis for introducing gender inequalities highlighting the curricula.

 Curriculum structure and gender

 Many Teacher Education Institutes (TEIs) around the world, which set curricula, that is; teaching diplomas, show a worrying shortcoming regarding issues of gender equality.
-For instance, students who prove being prepared to become schoolteachers are taught on education theories, the psychology of learning, teaching methodologies and class management, among others and one or two practical courses.
+For instance, students who prove being prepared to become schoolteachers are taught education theories, the psychology of learning, teaching methodologies and class management, among others and one or two practical courses.
 There is no highlight on gender equality-related issues in their training.
 Even courses on curriculum design ignore these issues.
 This omission is highly problematic and should be addressed by curriculum designers of TEIs.
 It is important that gender equality issues are part of the curriculum in order to help future teachers to be more sensitive about gender equality issues.
 Thus when they become teachers, they can become agents of change in their schools.